wernerjoss/hugo-fullcalendar/README.md

 ## To Do

-* make Configuration easier by Parameters to the Shortcode
+* make Configuration easier and Update-safe by Parameters to the Shortcode
 * (maybe) Upgrade included Fullcalendar.io to Version 5 (currently: Version 4)